-(b) After the plan for takeoff has been formulated, select an accessible route to the TAKEOFF position.
-(Clearance between the aircraft and existing obstacles must be adequate at all points along the path arc made by the antitorque rotor as the helicopter is pivoted on the horizontal plane.)
+(b) After the plan for takeoff has been formulated, select an accessible route to the takeoff position.
+(Clearance between the aircraft and existing obstacles must be adequate at all points along the path of movement.)
+Plan each hovering turn with due consideration for the wide arc made by the antitorque rotor as the helicopter is pivoted on the horizontal plane.

-25. CONFINED AREA OPERATION
+23. CONFINED AREA OPERATION